gabrielhase/livingdocs-stream/README.md

 curl https://install.meteor.com | /bin/sh
 ```

-You also need a running local version of the [livingdocs-api](https://github.com/upfrontIO/livingdocs-api/).
-Currently, it only works with the branch 'support-delivery'.
+In order to run this locally, you also need a running local version of the [livingdocs-api](https://github.com/upfrontIO/livingdocs-api/).

 ## Running